 Get Started with TMJ Treatment in Innsbrook, MO at Axes Physical Therapy

 For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
 With a customized, patient-first approach to TMJ treatment in Innsbrook, MO, we offer effective solutions to relieve pain, enhance jaw function, and improve quality of life.
-Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.
+You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.